 - BCS The Chartered Institute for IT(opens in new window) (computing)

-- the Institute of Mathematics and its Applications(opens in new window) (maths)
+- the Institute of Mathematics and its Applications, and partners(opens in new window) (maths)

 - the Institute of Physics(opens in new window) (physics)